PHSE at Broadstone Hall Primary School

 Ofsted recognised in March 2017 that the school effectively manages the small minority of children with challenging behaviour with support from the Stockport Behaviour Support Service.
 This has included “Forest School” sessions, tailored lunchtime support for a small group of pupil premium children and behaviour management programmes that support individual children.
 The school has also provided learning support assistants for individual children, when required.

 In 2015 we opened up our “Forest School” provision to all Y3 pupils so that they can develop their self-confidence, self-esteem, independence, co-operation and team working skills in the outdoor setting as a positive way to begin KS2.
-We now have two members of staff who are level 3 trained forest school leaders and two who are level 2 trained forest school leaders and two more staff are being trained in 19-20.
+We now have five members of staff who are level 3 trained forest school leaders.
 The school has also invested a £10,000 Big Lottery Fund grant to develop our outdoor learning area and provide resources so that these sessions can be run onsite.

 Because of the above processes, disruptive incidents are usually confined to the pupils who have behaviour support plans and we have effective steps in place to de-escalate situations when they occur.
 Instances of bullying, including cyber-bullying and prejudice-based bullying related to special educational need, sexual orientation, sex, race, religion and belief or disability are rare.
 Pupils are aware of different forms of bullying and actively try to prevent them from occurring.
 The school addresses any incidents of bullying that do occur, through the restorative approach, thus gaining the confidence of pupils, parents and carers.

 As well as through the implementation of RA and circle time, the school works hard to improve pupils’ personal development and welfare through our large variety of extended school activities.
-Using a range of well qualified instructors and school staff, we currently provide several clubs for different age groups of children, each of which have a different skills and knowledge focus.
-Able and talented pupils have the chance to develop specific skills in drama, dance, music, sport and writing clubs.
+Using a range of well qualified instructors and school staff, we can again provide several clubs for different age groups of children, each of which have a different skills and knowledge focus.
+Able and talented pupils have the chance to develop specific skills in drama, dance, music and sport clubs.

-Those pupils who come from our more vulnerable families are selected to attend homework club where they receive support with applying basic skills to complete set tasks and “Fun Zone” club at which pupils develop co-operative and social skills through learning to play a range of traditional board games.
-These clubs provide the pupils with a range of opportunities to develop skills and knowledge in team work, self-discipline, physical and mental memory, specific techniques and strategies and also to play, practice, perform, socialise and achieve together.
+This year, we are hoping to relaunch homework club for pupils who come from our more vulnerable families where they will receive support with applying basic skills to complete set tasks and “Fun Zone” club at which pupils develop co-operative and social skills through learning to play a range of traditional board games.
+These clubs will provide the pupils with a range of opportunities to develop skills and knowledge in team work, self-discipline, physical and mental memory, specific techniques and strategies and also to play, practice, perform, socialise and achieve together.